imamchishty/exception-controller-spring/README.md

 ## Introduction
 This component is a flexible, generic exception handler for spring applications.
 This produces a consistent response type for exceptional circumstances.

+## The exception model
+The exception model returned has been taken from [exception-core](https://github.com/imamchishty/exception-core).

 ## Configuration
 1. Simply add the following annotation to your configuration class: